shengyuan-lu/shengyuan-lu/README.md

 <img src="https://i.imgur.com/wM5s3r0.png" />

 If what I want doesn’t exist, I build it from scratch.
 From the chemistry board game I designed in high school to my newest iOS app ZotMeal, I am obsessed with turning ideas into reality.
-Currently, products I designed, developed, and marketed serve 2,000 customers in 60 countries, and I couldn't be more proud knowing my work has a big impact.
+Currently, products I designed, developed, and marketed serve 2,000 users in 60 countries, and I couldn't be more proud knowing my work has a big impact.

 ## Links 🔗
 💻 See my hackathon projects on [Devpost](https://devpost.com/shengyuan-lu)